-Adjust come-a-longs or ratchet-boomers simultaneously to line up the crank pins with the proper holes for the stroke length desired.
+Adjust the walking beam to line up the crank pins with the proper holes for the stroke length desired.

 With a 1 in. brush, apply three very light stripes of non-drying machinist blue equally spaced down the length of the pin.
 Remove any excess with a clean, lint-free cloth - a thick stripe will give a false indication of good contact.
-Install the crank pin bearing assembly in the crank crank pin hole without smearing the machinist blue.
+Install the crank pin bearing assembly in the crank pin hole without smearing the machinist blue.
 Thread the crank pin nut onto the crank pin and use a hammer wrench to tighten the nut until it will no longer rotate.
 To ensure proper contact between the crank pin and crank pin hole, use a sledge hammer to turn the wrench one additional cotter pin notch.